Your Privacy

 Having an STI, like chlamydia, can also increase your chances of contracting HIV if you are exposed it to it, or spreading HIV if you are already infected (8,9).
 If you think you have chlamydia, or any STI, it is important for you to seek help immediately from your healthcare provider or an STI clinic.
 Many clinics provide free or low-cost STI testing.
 This will all help keep you, your sexual partners, and your community healthy.

-Article was originally published on June 11, 2018.
+The article was originally published on June 11, 2018.

 an illustration of the Clue flower